-- A. is a resident and citizen of the United States or a permanent resident alien of the United States as determined by the United States Citizenship Immigration Service; - B. is eighteen (18) years of age or older, and - C. meets the statutory background screening requirements pursuant to State law and this policy.
+- A. is a resident and citiz en of the United States or a permanent resident alien of the United States as determined by the United States Citizenship Immigration Service; - B. is eighteen (18) years of age or older, and - C. meets the statutory background screening requirements pursuant to State law and this policy.

-The uniform, statewide identification badge will be recognized by the district and must be visible at all times that a contractor is on school grounds.
-The identification badge is valid for a period of five years.
+The uniform, statewide identification badge will be recognized by the district and must be visible at all tim s that a contractor is on school grounds.
+The identification bad e is valid for a period of file years.

-Any exemptions to this policy must be approved in writing by the Office of Employment Standards.
+Any exemptions of this policy must be approved in writing by the Office of Employment Standards.